pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 parameter memory usage whilst retaining model accuracy.

-When considering using QLoRA to reduce memory usage, it's worth noting that QLoRA prevents accuracy degradation during quantization by up-casting quantized parameters to the original, higher precision datatype, during model forward passes - this up-casting may incur penalties to training speed.
-The :ref:`relevant section <qlora_compile_label>` in our QLoRA tutorial demonstrate the usage of ``torch.compile`` to address this.
+When considering using QLoRA to reduce memory usage, it's worth noting that QLoRA prevents accuracy degradation during quantization by up-casting quantized parameters to the original higher precision datatype during model forward passes - this up-casting may incur penalties to training speed.
+The :ref:`relevant section <qlora_compile_label>` in our QLoRA tutorial demonstrates the usage of ``torch.compile`` to address this by speeding up training.

 *Sounds great!
 How do I use it?*